-- Sometimes other employees come with me from Buranda it depends how big the job is and whether more than one person is needed.
-Often someone else drives as well and I am left to finish the job on my own. - My normal work hours are Mondays to Fridays from 6am to 3pm and on Saturdays from 6am to 11am.
+- Sometimes other employees come with me from Burands it depends how big the job is and whether more than one person is needed.
+Often someone else drives as well and I am left to finish the job on my own. - 8.
+My normal work hours are Mondays to Fridays from 6am to 3pm and on Saturdays from 6am to 11am.
 It is a condition of my employment that I am available to work at least one Sunday every two months from 6am to whenever the job finishes.
 I usually work every 4th Sunday.
-I rely on the extra money I get for this work. - I have spoken to my employer Roger Minty.
-Roger has said that if I don't have a licence and can't drive, even though he would like to keep me, he cannot provide another employee to drive me around to and from the various sites and therefore unfortunately there would not be a job for me at Beautiful Gardens. - 10.
-I also need my licence to drive to and from work as there is no public transport that I could reasonably take to get to and from my work place at Buranda and my wife is unable to get a licence.
-Nor is there anyone else who could drive me to and from work and I cannot afford taxis.
-By car it usually takes me about an hour to drive to/from work at Buranda.
+I rely on the extra money 1 get for this work. - 9.
+I have spoken to my employer Roger Minty.
+Roger has said that if I don't have a licence and can't drive, even though he would like to keep me, he cannot provide another employee to drive me around to and from the various sites and therefore unfortunately there would not be a job for me at Beautiful Gardens. - unfortunately there would not be a job for me at Beautiful Gardens.
+10. I also need my licence to drive to and from work as there is no public transport that I could reasonably take to get to and from my work place at Buranda and my wife is unable to get a licence.
+Nor is there anyone else who could drive me to and from work and I cannot efford taxis.
+By car it usually takes me about an hour to drive to /from work at Buranda.
 As I mentioned, sometimes I take the work vehicle home from the site and drive back in it the next day.
-While there is a train station at Buranda, my work is about a 20 minute walk from that station.
-The nearest train station to me is not walking distance, and it doesn't go through Buranda.
+While them is a tarin station at Buranda, my work is about a 20 minute walk from that station.
+The nearest trainstation to me is not welking distance, and it doesn' go through Buranda.
 I would need to catch a bus to the station, a train into the City and then a train back out.
-The trains and buses don't start early enough for me to do this and be at work by 7am and certainly not at 6am.
+The trains and buses don't start early enough forme to do this and be at work by 7am and certainly not at 6am.
 Nor could I carry the necessary equipment by public transport.
 It would also take me about 3 hours each way to catch public transport.
-My wife works at Buranda one day each week.
-She took the job there because I already worked at Buranda and could drive her to and from work.
-She would have the same problems catching public transport, so it would not be feasible for her to continue working.
-The \$100 she earns is necessary for us to keep to our commitments, with a small "safety net". - 11.
-So that I can do my job, I would need a licence to be able to leave home at about 4:45am and arrive home at about 5:30pm, earlier on Saturdays.
-I would also need a licence to be able to leave home at about 5am and arrive home at say 4pm on the Sundays that I work.
+My wife works at Buranda and could drive har to and from work.
+She took the job there because I already worked at Buranda and could drive har to and from work.
+She would have the same problems cathing public transport. so it would not be feasible for her to continue working.
+The \$100 she earns is necessary for us to keep to our commitments, with a samell "safety ent".
+11. So that I can do my job, I would need a licence to be able to leave home at about - 11.
+So that I can do my job, I would need a licence to be able to leave home at about 4:435am and arrive home at about 5:30pm, earlier on Saturdays.
+I would also need a licence to be able to leave home at about 5am end arrive home at say 4pm on the Sundays that I work.
 I would need to be able to drive my car and the work vehicles.

+Page 2

+Signed:

-Page 2 Signed: Taken by:
+Taken by: